Carrooi/Node-CacheStorage/README.md

 ### Expiration by date

 There are two ways to expire data by date.
 First way is to set exact date in YYYY-MM-DD HH:mm format.
-Second way is to set literal object with informations about adding date to actual date.
+Second way is to set literal object with information about adding date to actual date.

 ```
 cache.save('some_data', 'some value of some_data', {